Merseyside Police: Dog Section

 Each area within the force has its own allocation of dogs and handlers who work alongside the neighbourhood patrol section.

 There are currently 70 general-purpose dogs in the force area, 16 of these have extended training for deployment alongside colleagues from the firearms department.

-Merseyside Police, like most forces, rely on the German Shepherd Dog for their general purpose police dog work.
-All general-purpose work involves the dogs' outstanding sense of smell, several hundred times superior to that of a human.
-The dog handler takes advantage of the dogs' natural abilities to search for and detect human scent.
+Merseyside Police, like most forces, rely on the German Shepherd Dog and Belgian malinois as their general purpose police dogs.

 The force also utilises both English Springer Spaniels and Labradors for their specialist detection roles; drugs, firearms, explosives and cadaver.
-These are the preferred breeds as they have extremely high energy levels and are able to search for long periods.
-The force currently operates 29 specialist dogs to carry out these detection roles.

 Air Support Group (closed)

-Today, all air support to policing in England and Wales is provided by the National Police Air Service (NPAS).
+Air support to policing in England and Wales is provided by the National Police Air Service (NPAS).

 Prior to this, the Merseyside Police Air Support Group was set up in late 1989 in response to an increase in the number of high-speed vehicle pursuits that were occurring after burglaries had been committed outside of the force area.
 The unit was disbanded in July 2011 amid budget cuts with the loss of its helicopter and Woodvale base.

-The early days saw the unit based at Liverpool Airport, but due to rising costs, the unit moved to RAF Woodvale and purpose-built accommodation.

 Prior to the establishment of NPAS, Merseyside shared Air Support with Cheshire, Greater Manchester, North Wales and Lancashire as the North West Regional Air Support Group.